SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+**!!!
+Please note, this currently a BETA-Version, because many things are changed and needed to be tested!!!**
+The core of the adapter keeps running on the same 0.4.1 version like before, but the configuration page has many improvements.
+See the list below!

+- Added: Support for Websockets is now integrated.
+Adapter uses the faster Websockets if available.
+If not, the connection falls back to socket polling
+- Added: Better Darkmode Support (including Log, Overrides and CSS Styles layout)
+- Added: New option "Manual value change" for click options of datasources.
+With this you can directly modify the associated state inside ioBroker.
+Also predefined value(s) for quick accesses are possible
+- Added: Automatic line-break after x characters for datasources, which provide longer text (e.g. weather forecasts)
+- Added: Define one Datasource as display and choose an other one to control (e.g. display the energy of a wallsocket, but switch it on or off with a different state via click-option)
+- Added: Language and dependencies are updated
+- Added: Better support for iOS devices as the values are not calculated via the objects itself anymore (should work for thickness and alignments)
+- Added: Import and Exports elements (e.g. for sharing a nice designed element with others)
+- Added: Preview elements (circle and rect) with their fill or outline layout
+- FIX: Battery-Discharge was wrongly calculated, if the DoD should discharge till 0%
+- FIX: Removed kW settings in calculation tab as they are already used as factor inside the datasource area

 ### 0.4.1 (2024-04-18)
 - Hotfix: After uprading the Adapter, it could happen, that the first datasource was not updated properly